gregsadetsky/recurse-rfid-visits/README.md

 dockerize it. it will solve both problems don't forget to pass the relevant device to the container

+## Troubleshooting
+1. check the service status:
+`service octopus status`
+1. restart the service in case something goes wrongs:
+`service octopus restart`
+1. read the logs easily
+`journalctl -u octopus.service`
+if you want to troubleshoot it in live you can use the -f flag to get changes:
+`journalctl -u octopus.service -f`

 ### TODO rename project/repos